kjmjonline/go-minor/README.md

 ### <a name="dependencies">Dependencies</a>

-go-minor uses some packages that are not part of the Go standard library.
+`go-minor` uses some packages that are not part of the Go standard library.
 These libraries are _automatically installed_ when go-minor is installed.

 They are:
-- github.com/rs/zerolog
+* github.com/rs/zerolog

-What???
-That's it!

-### <a name="incompat">Incompatibilities</a>

-This package has no known incompatibilities with any other packages or operating systems.

-Please report any that you may find.
+What!? that you may find.

 ### <a name="bugs">Bugs and Limitations</a>

 This package has no known bugs or limitations.

-Please report any that you may find.
+Please report any incompatibilities to <justinhanekom7@outlook.com>.

 ### <a name="thanks">Acknowledgements</a>

-The CaptureOutput, FilePathInCwd, and IgnoreUnused functions were adopted from other sources and changed slightly.
+The `CaptureOutput`, `FilePathInCwd`, and `IgnoreUnused` functions were adopted from other sources that have been lost in the mists of time, and changed slightly.

-Please report if any
+Please report if any missing acknowledgements to
-acknowledgements ffor these functions should be added to this documentation.
+<justinhanekom7@outlook.com>.

 ### <a name="author">Author</a>

 Justin Hanekom

-Email: <justinhanekom7@outlook.com>

 ### <a name="copyright">Copyright and License</a>